sylviajebet/at-ussd-app/README.md

     AT_API_KEY=your_africastalking_api_key
     AT_USERNAME=your_africastalking_username
     GEMINI_API_KEY=your_gemini_api_key
-    PORT=3009 #Any prot number that the code will run in
+    PORT=3009 #Any port number that the code will run in
     ```

 4. **Run the app**